 A business process involves various activities that use available inputs to create an output that contributes to a specific objective.
 For this reason, successful business operations and growth rely on the effective execution of processes.

 Through business process management (BPM or BPMS), enterprises can deliver their best value.
-The generated value has to take the customer into consideration.
+The generated value has to consider the customer.
 Like with functions, business processes have internal and external customers.
-Depending on the elements involved, a business process can be simple or complex.
+Depending on the elements involved, a business process can be complex or straightforward.

 How are business processes different from other tasks, though?
 A process is flexible, measurable, repeatable and specific.